 After running low on urban targets, U.S. bombers destroyed hydroelectric and irrigation dams in the latter stages of the war, flooding farmland and destroying crops.

-This means that virtually every person living in North Korea today has siblings, parents, grandparents or great grandparents that perished in this total war.
-It is a real stretch to gaslight Koreans as “crazy” or “irrational” given this reality.
-It is also the height of ignorance to not understand North Korea’s need for powerful retaliatory weapons.
+This means that virtually every person living in North Korea today has siblings, parents, grandparents or great grandparents who perished in this total war.
+It’s a real stretch to gaslight Koreans as “crazy” or “irrational” given this reality.
+It’s also the height of ignorance to not understand North Korea’s need for powerful retaliatory weapons.

-In particular, listen to professor Bruce Cummings discuss the ineffectiveness of murderous strategic bombing both in Korea and Germany [at 6:30 in the video below].
+In particular, listen to professor Bruce Cummings discuss the ineffectiveness of murderous strategic bombing both in Korea and Germany (at minute 00:06:30 in the video below).
 In fact, it hardened morale and stiffened resistance, resulting in a “last-stand” mentality that extends to this day.

 As with today, western war reporters of that era rarely mentioned civilian casualties from U.S. carpet bombing.

 Even before the 1950 war, about 100,000 people were murdered in South Korea under U.S. occupation, including 30,000 to 40,000 killed during the suppression of a peasant revolt in one small region, Cheju Island.
 Part of the hidden history is that the U.S. utilized former Japanese occupiers and operatives for this.
 The Korean War itself was set off by a series of false flags and provocations.